 - My case has been closed.
 How do I retrieve my property?

-- Why is the Homicide Detail handling my deceased family member's death; do they think it was a homcide?
+- Why is the Homicide Detail handling my deceased family member's death; do they think it was a homicide?

 - Do I need to make an appointment to meet with a detective?

-Yes, it is best that you schedule a meeting, as the detectives are often out of the office.
+- Yes, it is best that you schedule a meeting, as the detectives are often out of the office conducting investigative follow up.

 - What are the signs of possible financial exploitation of the elderly?